Pewaukee, WI Goff’s Enterprises, Inc. is pleased to announce being placed on Inc. Magazine’s

 “It is an honor to be recognized on this list with such an elite group of companies.
 Tony Goff, President.
 I’m thrilled with our company’s progress!
 2012 has been an amazing year so far and better things are yet to come.”

 In a stagnant economic environment, median growth rate of 2012 Inc. 500|5000 companies remains an impressive 97 percent.
 The companies on this year’s list report having created over 400,000 jobs in the past three years, and aggregate revenue among the honorees reached $299 billion.

-Goff’s began in 1987, operating from a card table in the corner of the family’s Autobody office.
-Since then, they’ve seen a consistent increase in sales every year and the company currently operates out of a 20,000 sq ft facility in Pewaukee, WI.
+Goff’s began 25 years ago, operating from a card table in the corner of the family’s Autobody office.
+Since then, they’ve seen a consistent increase in sales every year and the company currently operates out of a 67,000 sq ft facility in Pewaukee, WI.
 Goff’s is dedicated to manufacturing high quality industrial partitions.
 Their product line includes High Performance Vinyl & Mesh Roll-Up Doors, Curtain Walls, Welding Curtains & Screens, Strip Doors, Food Processing Curtains, Climate Curtains, Acoustic Curtains, and more.